 Under this method the normal cost for each active employee is the amount which is calculated to be a level percentage of pay that would be required annually from his date of hire to his retirement age to fund his estimated benefits, assuming the plan ad always been in effect.
 The normal cost of the plan is the sum of the individual normal costs for all active participants.
 The actuarial accrued liability as of any valuation date for each active employee or inactive employee who is eligible to receive benefits under the plan is the excess of the actuarial present value of estimated future benefits over the actuarial present value of current and future normal costs.
-The unfunded actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability over the actuarial value of assets of the plan.
+The unfunded actuarial accrued liability as of any valuation date is the excess of the actuarial accrued liability over the actuarial value of assets of the plan.